 Beechey IslandIn 1845 Sir John Franklin took his expedition of 129 men in two ships into the Wellington Channel.
 Not a soul returned from the fateful expedition.
 It was two years before search parties were launched.
 Aside from the bodies of three souls buried here, only relics were found as clues to the disappearance.
 Until recently, the three graves had left no indication as to the fate of the rest of the British party.
 Visit the island and pay homage to the temerity of these early explorers.

 Aujuittuq (Grise Fjord)Aujuittuq means 'place that never thaws.'
 That's apt for this peaceful hamlet, 1,150km above the Arctic Circle - Canada's northernmost civilian community.
-Are you sure to be welcomed by the population of about 165 souls.
+You are sure to be welcomed by the population of about 165 souls.
 Your activities here center on the school where you have a chance to meet members of the community and learn about their way of life.

 Smith SoundSpend a day exploring north as the ship ventures into this fabled body of water that once served as the main route for explorers and adventurers searching for the North Pole.
 Only 48-72km wide and 88km long, Smith Sound is often packed with ice and provides favorable conditions for wildlife viewing.